 In June 2020, Australia and India agreed to collaborate on an ambitious program to reduce plastic waste.
 In this context, the Australian Government announced the India-Australia Industry and Research Collaboration for Reducing Plastic Waste which aims to catalyse innovation in the plastic supply chain and to create a circular model for plastics.

-The three-year research activity will:
+The three-year research aimed to:

 - Develop metrics and establish datasets that assess the magnitude of the plastics waste problem in India and how quickly it is growing